-Today, however, I’m excited to introduce you to one woman who can tell us a bit about how this feels.
+Today, however, as part of the Modern Parent Series, I’m excited to introduce you to one woman who can tell us a bit about how this feels.
 Marie Stinnes lives in Cape Town, a city currently experiencing sever water shortages.
 She shares with us snippets of how life is changing as well as some thoughts on ways we can all be more conscientious about water use in our every day lives.

 Tell us a little bit about yourself, your family, where you live, etc… What is the Marie 101?

 Hi!
 My name is Marie 🙂 and this is my family: I have a son called Timon who is turning 9 in March.
 We have a white eight-year-old Swiss Shepherd, and we love our little circle of three.
 Nonetheless, there is a strong bond to Timon’s dad, who remained one of my best friends, even after we separated.

 We have tried to be open and honest with Timon since we realised we are not working as a married couple a few years ago, and although I do feel that my son understands, on his level, I think it hasn’t been easy for him all the time.
 However, both his parents are doing the best they can to provide a solid family foundation where he feels secure, and I have a feeling all will be well.

 I currently work part-time only, which means I get to spend a lot of time with Timon.
 I do freelance public relations for the Royal Cape Yacht Club whenever they host a special event or a popular sailing regatta, and I also do events support all over Cape Town via an agency of a friend of mine.
 This means I get to meet a lot of people from all walks of life and from all over the world, which I love.

 You live in Cape Town which is currently experiencing a serious drought causing water shortages.
 Was this a surprise to your community or were there many warnings about it?
 How is the community handling it?